Nursing Students Get a Crash Course in Communication from the Deaf Community

 A role-reversal exercise brings language barriers into focus.

-Seniors in the second-degree nursing program at The College at Brockport, State University of New York, found themselves at a loss for words June 21.
+Seniors in the second-degree nursing program at SUNY Brockport, State University of New York, found themselves at a loss for words June 21.
 Participating in the Brockport Deaf Health Clinic, a role-reversal simulation on campus, they sought medical guidance without being able to speak.
 Relying on facial expressions, hand gestures, and written notes, they attempted to express their needs and questions to pseudo–healthcare providers portrayed by volunteers from Partners in Deaf Health, a local advocacy group — who communicated back only in American Sign Language (ASL), a language most of the students did not understand.

 The consequences of the communication gap were quickly evident, as many students found themselves in the wrong place and did not know how to ask for directions.
 One of the actors misdiagnosed the students and handed them Skittles as medication.
 When some students started to dig in, he snatched them back to make a point, saving them from ingesting the wrong medication — only adding to their confusion.

 One student expressed that she would have been ready to give up and leave without treatment if this were her real-world experience.